josef-butler/josef-butler/README.md

 **🔭 What I'm currently working on:**

   - [Commander][commander] - A simple .NET API to store and retrieve CLI commands
+  - [Jinxiobot][jinxiobot] - A Slack bot made using Node.js and Botkit
 <!-- - [CatchUp][catchup] - an app for organising, finding and attending social events.
 I'm using this to help build my skills in ASP.NET Core, C# and TypeScript -->
 <!-- - [Allocredit][allocredit] - an app that allows Xero users to allocate credit notes to their AR invoices in bulk -->